humanumbrella/CCDSimulServer/README.md

 # CCDSimulServer
-ccdsimulserver/client for firing two maxim cameras at the same time
+This project will allow firing two maxim cameras at the same time